 Home Quest Accessibility Report

-Home Quest offers 20 accessibility features in the Difficulty, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 25 accessibility features for Home Quest in the Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Home Quest is a strategy game where you incrementally build a town, recruit an army and manage your economy.
 Like other idle games, it's a familiar set-up where you tap buttons to assign resources and then wait for the results.
 However, the unusual visuals reflect other novel aspects of the game, from establishing self-sustaining communities to collecting your enemies’ souls to further your development there are surprising and intriguing twists and turns in this game.

 The game has some quite small text on smartphone screens.
 Also the main menus are really low contrast before you have selected one of them which make them harder to see.